Acadia University: Symbols

-Historic buildings at Acadia University
+Historic buildings

-Seminary House, also known as the Ladies' Seminary, is a Second Empire style-building constructed in 1878 as a home for women attending the university.
+Seminary House, also known as just "Sem", is a Second Empire style-building constructed in 1878 as a home for women attending the university.
 It was designated a National Historic Site of Canada in 1997 as Canada's oldest facility associated with the higher education of women.
+The building now serves as a co-ed residence, and Whitman House on campus now serves as the women's only residence.

 Carnegie Hall, built in 1909, is a large, two-storey, Neo-classical brick building.
 It was designated under the provincial Heritage Property Act in 1989 as its construction in 1909 signified Acadia's evolution from classical college to liberal university.

-The War Memorial House (more generally known as Barrax), which is a residence, and War Memorial Gymnasium are landmark buildings on the campus of Acadia University.
+The War Memorial House (more generally known as Barrax or Rax), which is a residence, and War Memorial Gymnasium are landmark buildings on the campus of Acadia University.
 The Memorial Hall and Gymnasium honours students who had enlisted and died in the First World War, and in the Second World War.
 Two granite shafts, which are part of the War Memorial Gymnasium complex at Acadia University, are dedicated to the university's war dead.
 The War Memorial House is dedicated to the war dead from Acadia University during the Second World War.